Separate schools for pupils with certain types of disadvantages

 The school head can allow pupil to continue basic education after compulsory school attendance but at most to the school year when the pupil reaches 18 years.
 In exceptional cases, the school head may allow pupils listed in sec.
 16, par.
 9 to continue basic education for up to 20 years of age.
 Pupils studying within a framework education programme for basic special schools can continue their basic education, on rare occasions with the permission of the school head with an approval of the school organising body, up to 26 years of age.
 In these cases the school collaborates with the Labour Office if the education concerns the pupil's future profession or work.

-For a child with profound intellectual disability, the regional authority (competent according to the child's place of permanent residence) with the consent of the child's parent (guardian) determines the way of education that corresponds to the child's mental and physical abilities, based on a recommended assessment by a physician and the school guidance and counselling facility.
+For a child with profound intellectual disability, the regional authority (competent according to the child's place of permanent residence) with the consent of the child's parent (legal representative) determines the way of education that corresponds to the child's mental and physical abilities, based on a recommended assessment by a physician and the school guidance and counselling facility.
 At the same time, the regional authority provides adequate assistance in the child's education, especially pedagogical and methodological assistance.
 If the child's mental and physical abilities change, the regional authority will adjust the way of education accordingly.

 Upper secondary education